 The city of Oslo offers nightlife and food.
 With all of its activities, you can easily fill one day here.
 It will give you the chance to have new experiences.

-The cosmopolitan city of Brussels offers nightlife and food.
+The authentic city of Brussels offers nightlife and food.
 Make sure you visit the old town while you're here.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 Oslo is a great place to explore.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.